DTI Manual Underwriting Guidelines

 What Is Manual Underwriting and How Does It Work?

-If you have been following our blogs, Gustan Cho Associates specializes in manual underwriting on FHA and VA loans.
-While most banks and mortgage companies do not allow manual underwriting, we do not have any LENDER OVERLAYS on government and conventional loans.
-A large percentage of our borrowers are manual underwriting homebuyers.
+As highlighted in our blog posts, Gustan Cho Associates specializes in manual underwriting for FHA and VA loans.
+Unlike many banks and mortgage companies that typically avoid manual underwriting, we do not impose any lender overlays on government and conventional loans, enabling many of our clients to pursue home ownership through manual underwriting.

 Is Getting a Loan Approval With Manual or Automated Underwriting System is more difficult?